This is Dundee's story of those that served in the First World War, and of the people left at home

-Annie E Gillespie and 2nd sister (name unknown) both 2 Lawson Place, Dundee.
-1 brother
+Annie E Gillespie and 2nd sister (name unknown) both 2 Lawson Place, Dundee & Alfred R. B. Gillespie

 More about Andrew Erskine Gillespie

 Andrew originally attested and served with 24th Battalion, Canadian Infantry until 22/02/1918 when he was commissioned into the Royal Flying Corps.
 He died as a result of a flying accident.
-It is believed his brother held a commission in the R.N.D. during the Great War.
+He was the brother of Lt Alfred R, B. Gillespie, Royal Naval Reserve, H.M.S.
+Almanzora.
 Andrew was awarded his Military Medal 23.11.1916 for bravery in the field.

 His next of kin listed on his Canadian Attestation papers was listed as Alfred Gillespie of 48 Foundry Lane Dundee.